-So far, you’ve already diligently gathered data and are as good as done with your target audience analysis.
-Before you use those data and results for marketing purposes, you should review them again.
-In this phase it offers itself for example to start a market research.
+So far, you have already diligently collected data and are as good as done with your target group analysis.
+Before you use those data and results for marketing purposes, you should check them again.
+In this phase, for example, it is a good idea to start a market research.
 It does not have to be complex.
-It is only to determine whether your results are correct and work in practice, before you implement specific marketing measures.
+It is simply a matter of determining whether your results are correct and work in practice before you implement specific marketing measures.

 Now you are almost at the end of your target group analysis.
-Through surveys, interviews, your own experiences, etc., you’ve been able to define your target audience pretty well.
-However, the final goal of your analysis should be to create a user profile that helps you to better understand the desires, goals and needs of your target group.
-Also, these personas make it easier for you to put yourself in the user’s shoes.
+Through surveys, interviews, your own experiences, etc., you have already defined your target group pretty well.
+However, the final goal of your analysis should be to create a user profile that helps you better understand the desires, goals and needs of your target group.
+In addition, these personas make it easier for you to put yourself in the user’s shoes.

 User profiles thus portray specific target group representatives.
 Their detailed and meaningful description turns a fictitious and rather abstract target group into a person with name, age, gender, etc. This makes them more tangible.